 3. A company can adopt a standardized approach or an internal models approach, with the former generally leading to much higher capital charges and the latter requiring regulatory approval.

-5 Responses to “Avoid Beginning a Sentence with “With””
+5 thoughts on “Avoid Beginning a Sentence with “With””

 I agree with Mr. Perry that the expression with “doomed” is overwrought.